Items marked with an asterisk (*) are within the N.C. Dept. of Natural and Cultural Resources.

 Ashe County Bluegrass and Old Time Fiddlers Convention - This event honors the old-time and bluegrass music of the mountains – and the musicians who make it happen – with individual and band competitions with cash prizes.
 The convention is a benefit for the Junior Appalachian Musicians (JAM) program that places fourth to six grade students who want to learn to play banjo, guitar or fiddle with an adult musician.

-Ashe Arts Center – Located in downtown West Jefferson, the Ashe Arts Center houses a gallery that showcases the work of local and regional artists.
-The gallery shop features locally produced arts and crafts.
-Stroll through downtown the second Friday of each month during the summer for the center-sponsored Gallery Crawls and visit the more than 15 participating local galleries and studios.
+Ashe Arts Center – Located in downtown West Jefferson, the Ashe Arts Center houses The Gallery, a year-round exhibition space that showcases works of art by local and regional artists.
+The Gallery Shop features locally produced art and crafts.
+The restored stone building continues the legacy created in 1938 when it was built by the Works Progress Administration as a gathering place for the community.

 St. Mary’s Church of the Frescoes – View fresco paintings by world famous artist, Benjamin F. Long IV at St. Mary’s Episcopal Church.
 Part of the Blue Ridge Fresco Trail.